sharingBookReview-SERVICE/sharingBookReview-BE/README.md

 # 🌊 DIVER BACKEND 🌊

-❓ <b>Business Model</b> - Diver provides collections and reviews of books and users can share them like a social network.
+❓ <b>Business Model</b> - Diver provides collections and reviews of books and users can share them like in a social network.

 🌌 <b>Base</b> - A Node.js + Express based backend project.